 Caffeine found in coffee cherry pulp might also promote brain function.
-In fact, in one study that looked at 71 adults with mild cognitive decline, the participants who took coffee cherry extract in the morning or twice per day showed improvements in reaction times and accuracy during cognitive challenge tasks—compared to the placebo group.
+In fact, in one study that looked at 71 adults with mild cognitive decline, the participants who took coffee cherry extract in the morning or twice per day showed improvements in reaction times and accuracy7 during cognitive challenge tasks—compared to the placebo group.
 Supplementary research is still necessary to better understand coffee fruit's potential benefits for brain health, its possible medical treatments, or applications.

 Are there any downsides?

 How can you use the fruit in your diet?

 From an easy, homemade cascara tea recipe to extracts and powders—coffee cherry products are generally available at most health markets or drugstores.
 You might also find them in beauty products, essential oils, or beverage blends—to name a few.